EnumerativeGeometry/enumerativegeometry.github.io/README.md

 ## Contact and Contributions

 Virtual Set Theory is not a foundation like category theory or set theory, it is instead, a virtual mathematical kernel in Lean4.
-It aims to formally define a fractal, recursive re-embedding of classical mathematics into itself via virtualized membership relations, producing a rich internal structure that mimics fractal geometry and recursive enumeration phenomena into the structure of sets and membership that allows for rebuilding of classical results into a virtual mathematics.
+It aims to formally define a structural re-embedding of classical mathematics into itself via virtualized membership relations, producing a rich internal structure that mimics recursive enumeration phenomena into the structure of sets and membership that allows for solving fundamental enumerative geometry problems or rebuilding of classical results into a virtual mathematics by simply substituting set with virtual sets (the only difference being the definition of set membership).
 Currently focused on a minimal working example in enumerative geometry, it provides new tools to solve problems like the Generalized Apollonius Problem and other conjectures that have previously resisted classical solution methods as of 2025.
 Please share feedback, issues, or contributions via GitHub.
 Collaboration is warmly welcomed to explore and extend virtual mathematics.

 Best regards,